Why did the Queensland Government bring forward the Commission's recommendations to May?

 What areas of the child safety system will be reviewed?

-The scope of the inquiry is set by the Queensland Government in the terms of reference.
-The inquiry is examining topics like the department’s systems and processes, out-of-home care options (kinship, foster and residential care), child protection and youth justice responses legal processes, workforce issues, oversight mechanisms, and accountability.
+The scope of the inquiry was set by the Queensland Government in the terms of reference.
+The inquiry examined topics like the department’s systems and processes, out-of-home care options (kinship, foster and residential care), child protection and youth justice responses legal processes, workforce issues, oversight mechanisms, and accountability.

 Will the Commission look at individual cases?

-The Commission will at times use case studies of individual circumstances if this approach served to highlight a broader systemic issue.
+The Commission used case studies of individual circumstances if the approach served to highlight a broader systemic issue.

 I want to make a complaint about the Child Safety system.
 What should I do?